 - Assess your risk for future medical problems

 - Update vaccinations

 - Help you get to know your provider in case of an illness

 Even if you feel fine, you should still see your provider for regular checkups.
 These visits can help you avoid problems in the future.
 For example, the only way to find out if you have high blood pressure is to have it checked regularly.
 High blood sugar and high cholesterol level also may not have any symptoms in the early stages.
 Simple blood tests can check for these conditions.

-There are specific times when you should see your provider.
+There are specific times when you should see your provider or receive specific health screenings.
+The US Preventive Services Task Force publishes a list of recommended screenings.
 Below are screening guidelines for men ages 18 to 39.